 Derivative Instruments.
+(All Funds other than Risk-Managed Income ETF).
 Generally, derivatives are financial instruments whose value depends on or is derived from, the value of one or more underlying assets, reference rates, or indices or other market factors (a "reference instrument") and may relate to stocks, bonds, interest rates, credit, currencies, commodities or related indices.
 Derivative instruments can provide an efficient means to gain or reduce exposure to the value of a reference instrument without actually owning or selling the instrument.
 Some common types of derivatives include options, futures, forwards and swaps.